harshits62/Bank-Churn-Customer-Analytics/README.md

 - **Bank_Churn_Data.csv** – Original customer dataset
 - **Data_Dictionary.csv** – Description of all dataset columns and their meanings

-> **Note:** All data cleaning, transformations, calculated columns, DAX measures, and the custom Risk Score model were developed within Power BI using Power Query and DAX.
+> **Note:** All data transformations, calculated columns, DAX measures, and the custom Risk Score model were developed within Power BI using Power Query and DAX.

 ---